macmike/cloud-architecture.io/content/architecture/principles.md

     parent = "architecture"
 +++

-Having a common understanding of architecture, regardless of the format of that understanding (documents, models, sketches, whiteboards, implicit team knowledge), is described as "Intentional Architecture"..
+Having a common understanding of architecture, regardless of the format of that understanding (documents, models, sketches, whiteboards, implicit team knowledge), is described as "Intentional Architecture".

 **Good** Architecture and design have the folliowing characteristics: